owdproject/owd-client/packages/client/README.md

 git clone git@github.com:owdproject/owd-client.git
 ```

-Copy the `owd-client/packages/client` folder somewhere, install dependencies and then you'll ready to go.
+Then copy the `owd-client/packages/client` folder somewhere, install dependencies and then you'll ready to go.
 ```
 # Navigate to the cloned repository
 cd owd-client